Virtui05/sandbox/README.md

+# Sandbox repository
-# Repository used to learn about Angular and .Net
+Repo used to learn about Angular and .Net